Skip to content

 NOTE: The functions topauli, tofermi, tomajorana can also be invoked with the dot notation.
 For example, if \(A\) is a Fermi polynomial, then A.tomajorana() and tomajorana(A) are equivalent.

-In fastfermion, a circuit is simply represented as a list of unitaries.
-Currently we only support the following four types of unitaries H, S, CNOT, ROT.
+In fastfermion, a (Pauli) circuit is simply represented as a list of unitaries.
+Currently fastfermion supports the following types of unitaries H, S, CZ, CNOT, SWAP, ROT.

 Function